STADIUM GUIDES

 Metro (36 minutes): Take the red line from the Napoli Piazza Garibaldi Metro station all the way to Naples Campi Flegrei.
 They depart every eight minutes or so.

-Taxis take 25-30 minutes and could cost over €30, so you’re better off with the Metro instead of risking motorway traffic.
-People travelling in large groups should weigh up what’s best.
+Taxis take 25-30 minutes and could cost over €30, so you are better off with the Metro instead of risking motorway traffic.

 Hiring a Car?

-Make sure you’re on the Tangenziale and exit at Fuorigrotta.
+Make sure you are on the Tangenziale and exit at Fuorigrotta.

 From Capodichino Airport, Naples